Azure/azure-sdk/README.md

 | JavaScript  |[Design Guidelines for TypeScript]           |[JavaScript Packages] |[azure-sdk-for-js Repository]     | [JavaScript Documentation]       |
 | Python      |[Design Guidelines for Python]               |[Python Packages]     |[azure-sdk-for-python Repository] | [Python Documentation]           |

-Service teams should schedule reviews of their client libraries with the ADP Review Board.
+Service teams should schedule reviews of their client libraries with the Azure SDK Architecture Board.
 See the [Review Process][revproc] for more information.

 ## Terminology